Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 3. form different ideas;

-4. involve children in the reproduction of images using various options;
+4. involve children in reproducing images using various options;

-5. encourage children to joint search activities, experimentation.
+5. encourage children to engage in joint search activities and experimentation.

 1. formation of emotional interest;